Why +RM 350/Month Is a Trap: 6 Knife-Edge Listings That Fail a Vacancy Stress Test

 One more stress scenario.
 If Bank Negara raises the OPR by 1 percent (historically a large but not unprecedented move), instalments on existing variable-rate or refinanced loans increase.
 For a 90 percent LTV, 35-year tenure mortgage, the rough approximation is +RM 55 per RM 100K borrowed per 1 percent rate increase.

-Under the OPR +1 percent scenario alone, all 6 properties deepen into the red.
+Under the OPR +1 percent scenario alone, all 6 archetypes deepen into the red.

-Stack both stresses (extended vacancy + rate shock) simultaneously and you are looking at monthly losses ranging from -RM 300 (Cyberia Smart Homes) to -RM 1,000 (Iskandar Residences).
-On a 35-year tenure, that adds up to hundreds of thousands of ringgit in negative cashflow over the hold period — assuming you can service the negative and don't have to sell at a loss.
+Stack both stresses (extended vacancy + rate shock) simultaneously and you are looking at monthly losses ranging from -RM 300 (the RM 238k Cyberjaya archetype) to -RM 1,000 (the RM 688k Johor archetype).
+On a 35-year tenure, that adds up to hundreds of thousands of ringgit in negative cashflow over the hold period, assuming you can service the negative and don't have to sell at a loss.

 Why the Simplified Number Lies So Badly in This Band